streicherlouw/fastai2_jetson_nano/README.md

 ```
 ./start_fastai_jupyter.sh
 ```
 If you would like jupyter notebook to continue running after you log out, you can use tmux to host a virtual terminal session.
-The setup of tmux included in this package (based on [Jeffrey Antony's](https://github.com/jeffreyantony) [tmux repository](https://github.com/jeffreyantony/tmux-fastai/blob/master/tmux-fastai.sh)) creates three terminal sessions: Session 0 running [jtop (an attractive resource manager for the jetson nano, seen below)](https://github.com/rbonghi/jetson_stats), Session 2 containing a Linux terminal with the "fastai" virtual environment activated if chosen during installation, and Session 3 running jupyter notebook.
+The setup of tmux included in this package (based on [Jeffrey Antony's](https://github.com/jeffreyantony) [tmux repository](https://github.com/jeffreyantony/tmux-fastai/blob/master/tmux-fastai.sh)) creates three terminal sessions: Session 0 running [jtop (an attractive resource manager for the jetson nano, seen below)](https://github.com/rbonghi/jetson_stats), Session 2 containing a Linux terminal, and Session 3 running jupyter notebook.
 To switch between sessions in tmux, press Control-b followed by 0,2 or 3.
 Control-b followed by x closes a session.

 <img src="https://raw.githubusercontent.com/wiki/rbonghi/jetson_stats/images/jtop.gif" width="400">